michael-todorovic/burrito/docs/operator-manual/datastore.md

 ## Encryption

+### Configuration

 Burrito supports encryption of data at rest in the datastore.
-When encryption is enabled, all data stored in the backend storage will be encrypted using AES-256-GCM.
+When encryption is enabled, all data stored in the backend storage will be encrypted using AES-256-CBC.
+This allows you to decrypt with external tools such as `openssl`

 To enable encryption, you need to: